isomerpages/moe-lakesidepri/_our-lakeside-education/English Language.md

 <span style="color:blue;">•</span> Having fun with puppets at the Lower Primary</span>
 <br><br>
 <u>English Week</u><br>
-English Week revolves around a special theme each year.
+English Week is held biennially and revolves around a specially chosen theme.
 Students explore the selected theme by taking part in the myriad of interesting activities that are conducted in class and during recess.
 <br><br>
 <img src="/images/Department/01EL/el0004.png">
 <hr><br><br>